zephyrproject-rtos/zephyr/doc/application/application.rst

 #.
 If your application has its own kernel configuration options, add a
    line setting the location of the Kconfig file that defines them.

-   **This is a somewhat advanced use case; you probably don't need this.**
+   An (unlikely) advanced use case would be if your application has its own unique configuration **options** that are set differently depending on the build configuration.

-   This applies if your application has its own unique configuration **options**, which you want to set differently depending on the build configuration.
    If you just want to set application specific **values** for existing Zephyr configuration options, refer to the :makevar:`CONF_FILE` description above.

    For example, if you have a file named :file:`Kconfig` in the same directory as your application's :file:`CMakeLists.txt`, add the following line: